header logo

 Former defender Dani Alves’ unfrustrating difficulties

-However, the fields in Saliter often experienced seasonal rain and drought, making agriculture a challenging means of livelihood.
-Nonetheless, he found time to play football with other kids in nearby fields, which helped him realize his biggest dream of becoming a professional footballer and one of the greatest full-backs in the history of football.
+However, the fields in Salto often experienced seasonal rain and drought, making agriculture an unreliable means of livelihood.
+Nonetheless, he found time to play football with other kids in nearby fields, helping him realize his greatest dream of becoming a professional footballer and one of the greatest full-backs in football history.

 6. Angel Di Maria

-One of three children born to Miguel and Diana, Angel Di Maria grew up in the city of Pedriel in Mendoza, Western Argentina.
-Hyperactive as a child, Di Maria once fell into a well and was lucky to survive.
-He helps his parents with their jobs at a local coal yard, along with his two sisters Vanesa and Evelyn.
+One of three children born to Miguel and Diana, Angel Di Maria grew up in the city of Pedriel in Mendoza, western Argentina.
+Hyperactive as a child, Di Maria once fell into a well and was fortunate to survive.
+He helped his parents with their work at a local coal yard, along with his two sisters, Vanesa and Evelyn.

 Di Maria was also a star who lived in misery since childhood

-Being an excellent player from an early age, he did not have the money to buy football shoes, much to the sadness of his parents.
-It was while he was playing for Torito locally that scouts from Rosario Central spotted him.
-The transfer fee of the winger, who was later sold and bought by two of the biggest clubs in the world, was, at the time, 35 footballs!
-And, his age at that time?
-4.
+Despite being a talented player from an early age, he could not afford to buy football shoes, to the disappointment of his parents.
+While playing for Torito, scouts from Rosario Central spotted him.
+The transfer fee of the winger, who was later sold to two of the biggest clubs in the world, was 35 footballs at the time!
+At that time, he was just four years old.

-7. Neymar Jr. – Football players who grew up poor
+7. Neymar Jr. - One of the football players who grew up poor

-Neymar is a professional footballer from Brazil, playing as a forward for Paris Saint-Germain and the Brazil national team.
-His career began in a small district in southern Brazil, located near a local landfill and a few rows of houses.
-They lived a very difficult life, lacking even enough money for prenatal ultrasound scans before childbirth.
+Neymar is a professional footballer from Brazil, playing as a forward for Paris Saint-Germain and the Brazilian national team.
+He grew up in a small district in southern Brazil, near a landfill and a few rows of houses.
+They lived a very difficult life, lacking even enough money for prenatal ultrasound scans.

 Rich but Neymar has never forgotten his miserable past